 The technological data processing functions for certain of our U.S. operations are concentrated at our Global Technology and Information Center ("GTIC") at a single location in Florida.
-Our geographic concentration in Florida heightens our exposure to a hurricane or tropical storm.
-These weather events could cause severe damage to our property and technology and could cause major disruptions to our operations.
+Our geographic concentration in Florida heightens our exposure to a hurricane, tropical storm or other severe weather events specific to this region.
+These weather events could cause severe damage to our property and technology and could cause major disruptions to our operations, including our ability to produce and deliver ratings information and Answers on Demand data.
 Although our GTIC was built in anticipation of severe weather events and we have insurance coverage, if we were to experience a catastrophic loss, we may exceed our policy limits and/or we may have difficulty obtaining similar insurance coverage in the future.
 As such, a hurricane or tropical storm could have an adverse effect on our business.